Strands provide a simple and correct model for wave functions.

 There is no supersymmetry.
 Dark matter is not made of unknown elementary particles.

-Fundamental constants – elementary particle masses, mixing angles, and coupling constants – can be calculated.
+Fundamental constants – elementary particle masses, mixing angles, and coupling constants – can and will be calculated.

 Top